 - 1 turkey (12 to 14 pounds)

-- Grill Method: Prepare grill for indirect medium heat.
-Tuck wings under turkey and place with breast side down on grill rack.
+- Grill method: Prepare grill for indirect medium heat.
+Tuck wings under turkey and arrange breast side down on grill rack.
 Grill, covered, for 1 hour.

 - If using a charcoal grill, add 10 briquettes to coals; turn the turkey.
 Baste with reserved marinade.
-Cover and cook for 1-1/2 to 2 hours, adding 10 briquettes to maintain heat and brushing with marinade every 30 minutes until thermometer inserted in thigh reads 180°.
+Cook, covered, for 1-1/2 to 2 hours, adding 10 briquettes to maintain heat and brushing with marinade every 30 minutes until thermometer inserted in thigh reads 170°.
 Remove turkey from grill; tent with foil.
 Let stand 20 minutes before carving.
+Yield: 12 servings.